 4.1 The Statement of Accounts essentially shows the year end revenue and capital position in a prescribed format as required by the Code.
-A report considering the General Fund (GF) and Housing Revenue Account (HRA) position in comparison to the budget is discussed in more detail in a separate report on this committee's agenda.
+A report considering the General Fund (GF) and Housing Revenue Account (HRA) position in comparison to the budget was reported to PFA on 3 July 2012.
 The provisional HRA year end position was also reported to a meeting of the Community & Social Affairs Committee on 20 June 2012.
 Key points to note in relation to the GF, the HRA, the Capital Programme and the Balance Sheet summarising the Council's assets and liabilities at the 31 March 2012 are set out in the following paragraphs.